What’s the difference between B.A and B.S?

 What is a Bachelor of Science degree?

-A Bachelor of Science (BS) degree is a 4–5 year undergraduate program often focused on STEM subjects and other fields requiring technical skill or a research-centered approach.
-Popular examples include engineering, biology, and computer science, but some non-STEM degrees are also available as BS programs.
+A Bachelor of Science (BS) degree is an undergraduate program focused on STEM subjects or other fields that require a more research-centered approach.

 What is a Bachelor of Applied Science?